‘We need you’: GOP hunts for new voters in Trump territory

 “I do like Trump because he’s shaken things up and is not bought and paid for,” he said.
 “He’s sticking to his promises.”

+The Trump campaign has long known its best shot at winning was finding new voters in its strongholds, rather than persuading swing Democrats or independents.
+They used Trump’s raucous rallies in small towns and places that rarely get presidential attention to attract those voters to an unconventional campaign.
+They launched a voter registration and data collection effort around those events.

+There are signs of success: In Florida, the party has registered 475,500 Republicans over the past four years, outpacing gains of 395,600 for Democrats.
+The campaign has claimed that as many as a quarter of attendees at rallies did not vote in 2016.

-In Pennsylvania, Democrats still outnumber Republicans by more than 700,000 registered voters and there are another 1.3 million who are not associated with either party.
+But in Pennsylvania, Democrats still outnumber Republicans by more than 700,000 registered voters, and there are an additional 1.3 million who are not associated with either party.
 And an Associated Press analysis of voting in key counties demonstrates the hurdles the GOP faces to overcome Democratic enthusiasm.

 Butler County has 10,600 Republicans who were registered but did not vote in 2016.
 About 11% of them decided to cast a ballot in this year’s Republican primary, in which Trump ran unopposed, according to the analysis using data from L2, a political data firm.
 That’s a strong indicator that those voters are likely to vote again this year.